Altarage: Present day

 In 2014, Pope Francis criticized a tendency on the part of priests and laity to become overly business-oriented by charging a fee for the use of a church for weddings, and posting a price list for baptisms, blessings and Mass intentions.
 He reminded all pastors that "redemption is free; it is God’s free gift".

 He reiterated this during a general audience in March 2018.
 When speaking of the Eucharistic Prayer, he said "the Mass is not paid for, redemption is free, if I want to make an offering, well and good, but Mass is free."
 In response to inquiries, the bishops of Peninsular Malaysia issued a statement clarifying that "The practice of Mass offerings, which is an ancient one that dates back to the early Church, does not constitute “paying” for the Mass.
 It is not a “fee” for the Mass, which is always free."
 According to canon law, "any priest celebrating or concelebrating is permitted to receive an offering to apply the Mass for a specific intention."

 Most churches in the Philippines charge a wedding fee with discounts for parishioners or weekday weddings.
 Air-conditioned churches charge extra to cover electricity and other operational costs.
 In 2019 a parish in the exclusive Forbes Park village in Manila withdrew a planned fee hike for weddings after widespread opposition on social media.
-The fee, about $6,000 per wedding, was being increase to $9,800.
+The fee, about $6,000 per wedding, was being increased to $9,800.